-If you are planning to visit Italy for the first time, I’m sure you will be asking yourself what things you shall know before going and what customs and traditions to expect.
+If you plan to visit Italy for the first time, I’m sure you will be asking yourself what things you shall know before going and what customs and traditions to expect.
 As a small Mediterranean country, Italy is known to have a rich heritage, but the Italian lifestyle and its values vary dramatically between the South and the North.
-Italy has been my home country for +20 years, and after a long time abroad I returned to reside in what we call IL BELPAESE.
+Italy has been my home country for +20 years, and after a long time abroad I returned to reside in what we call IL BEL PAESE.

-However things over the years have been changing for the better in some respects, especially for tourists, it has become easier to travel around.
-There are things I love about my home-country but many that I hate too!
+However, things over the years have been changing for the better in some respects, especially for tourists, it has become easier to travel around.
+There are things I love about my home country but many that I hate too!
 As a tourist, you will not get confronted with the bad and the ugly, fortunately.
-By writing this post, I put on my traveller goggles to give you my best tips and advice about all those things that will help you get familiar when planning a trip to Italy.
+By writing this post, I put on my traveller goggles to give you my best tips and advice about all those things to help you get familiar when planning an Italy trip.

-Essential Things to know before Going to Italy
+Essential things to know before travelling to Italy

 Here is a list of tips for you to get familiar with the Italian culture and what to expect when visiting Italy for the first time.

 Common Italian Greetings – How do you greet people in Italy?

 We are a funny country, indeed.
 We have the same word for informal “Hello” and “Bye” which is the Word >>CIAO<< (pronounced Chow).
 Are you now asking yourself, what CIAO means in Italian?
 Well, it comes from the Venetian word s-cìao (I’m your slave) and the mediaeval Latin “Servus” (still used in daily life in Austria and southern Germany).
 You say Ciao for non-formal greetings, but you will hear some people tell Salve too.